A comprehensive selection of tax resources:

 UK Residency - what is my position?
 In the case of a full-time employment abroad, you'll be treated as non-resident from the day after you leave the UK if:

-- Your absence and full-time work abroad lasts at least a whole tax year, and
+- Your absence and full-time employment abroad lasts at least one complete tax year, and

-- Your visits to the UK are less than 183 days in any tax year, and average less than 91 days per year over the period of your employment abroad.
+- Your return visits to the UK are less than 91 days per year over the period of your employment abroad.

 How can I claim - do I need the SA Tax Return?
 Yes, if you work for a UK company overseas, you will normally continue to pay tax under PAYE, so you need the SA Tax Return to claim 100% of your tax back.
-Note: in order to claim you must meet the criteria for non-residency.
-If you work for a non-UK company you must complete a tax return only if you remain resident in UK under the mentioned criteria.
+Note: under certain exceptional circumstances you may be allowed to exceed the 91 day limit for visits to the UK.
+Also NOTE that in some cases you may be allowed to claim "split-year treatment" thus extending your non-residence into parts of a tax year when you were not located abroad all the time.
+However such claims must be handled very carefully - for more advice click here

 Claiming a non-resident tax refund can be done by completing a few tax forms and sending them to the tax office.
 NOTE: you must have the P45/P60 vouchers from your employer(s).
 To ensure you get the maximum possible refund (usually 100%) and avoid mistakes and delays, we recommend that you use professional help.